 What is a lump sum entitlement?

-When you take benefits from the Teachers’ Pension Scheme, you’re entitled to take up to 25% of the notional value of your benefits as a one-off tax-free lump sum.
-However, this lump sum is not automatically payable, and most members will need to give up some of their pension to purchase the lump sum.
+The lump sum is not automatically payable for most members, who will need to give up some of their pension to purchase the lump sum.

 Are you eligible for an automatic lump sum?